alexwlchan/books.alexwlchan.net/src/reviews/2020/the-trains-now-departed.md

 But more than talking about any specific experience, what this book tries to do -- and succeeds in doing -- is convincing you that something has been lost on Britain's railways.
 The past wasn't perfect, but there was character and charm that is no longer present today.

+This was a gift from Grandma and Granddad for Christmas 2019.